 - Ed25519 for signatures

 - X25519 for ECDH key exchanges

 - HKDF for key derivation

-- Fernet for encrypted tokens
+- Modified Fernet for encrypted tokens

 - AES-128 in CBC mode

 - HMAC for message authentication

+- No Version and Timestamp metadata included

 - SHA-256

 - SHA-512

 In the default installation configuration, the X25519, Ed25519 and AES-128-CBC primitives are provided by OpenSSL (via the PyCA/cryptography package).
 The hashing functions SHA-256 and SHA-512 are provided by the standard Python hashlib.
 The HKDF, HMAC, Fernet primitives, and the PKCS7 padding function are always provided by the following internal implementations: